cseanburns/systems-librarianship/src/2c-learn-nano.md

 It's good to be familiar with `nano` because it's often the default text editor on Linux operating systems nowadays.
 However, if you are interested in using a command line text editor with familiar keyboard shortcuts, then there are others you may want to try.
-Specifically, I suggest you investigate the `tilde` and/or the `micro` text editors.
+Specifically, I suggest you investigate the `tilde` and the `micro` text editors.
 Both of these are really quite nice.

 ### tilde

 The [`tilde`](tilde) text editor is a user friendly text editor that uses conventional keybindings (like ctrl-s for saving, etc).
-`tilde` also offers a standard menu bar, which you can activate by pressing the `Alt` key and the letter for the menu option.
+`tilde` also offers a standard menu bar, which you activate by pressing the `Alt` key and the letter for the menu option.
-For example, to open the File menu, press `Alt F`.
+For example, to open the File menu, press `Alt-F`.
-Press the `Esc` key to exit the menus.
+Press the `Esc` key to exit the menu.

 You can install `tilde` via the `apt` command: